dailystory/docs/articles/changelog/2020/august.md

 # DailyStory Product Updates for July 2020
+## August 14, 2020
+* set favicon, description, author and  keywords in pages

 ## August 13, 2020
 * updates and improvements to multivariate emails
 * updates for how neverbounce handled exceptions for parallel processing